nanoc/nanoc.app/content/docs/4-basic-concepts.md

 : The type (name) of the data source (e.g. `filesystem_compact`).

 `items_root`
-: The point where this data source's items should be mounted.
+: The point where this data source’s items should be mounted.
 Defaults to `/`.

 `layouts_root`
-: The point where this data source's layouts should be mounted.
+: The point where this data source’s layouts should be mounted.
 Defaults to `/`.

 `config`
 : A hash containing extra configuration details (e.g. username, API key).